If you often deal with greasy messes in your kitchen then you’re going to love this kitchen cleaning trick to quickly tackle all those greasy jobs.

 It’s gross.
 That’s why bother.

-I had this random thought pop into my head the other day while I was looking at it.
+I had this random thought pop into my one day while I was looking at it our old range hood.
 I used rubbing alcohol to clean some Sharpie off of something awhile ago and I wondered if it cleaned just as well on other things.
 Well, on grease it does!